6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 In addition to that, our individual tours can also be customised taking into account your very own needs and requirements regarding the degree of difficulty and types of activities.
 You can see all our difficulty levels below.

-Greenland as the world's largest island with about 85% of its territory covered by ice only has a tiny population of around 57.000 inhabitants who are living in small towns and settlements far away from each other.
-There are only five regional hospitals in the towns Ilulissat, Aasiaat, Sisimiut, Qaqortoq and Tasiilaq.
-Smaller towns only have basic health centres and there are no doctors or nurses present in settlements.
-People with more severe medical conditions have to go to the national hospital in Nuuk or to specialised hospitals in Denmark.
-Medication can only be obtained from hospitals as there are no pharmacies in Greenland.
-Only a few types of medicines such as pain killers or antihistamines can be found in supermarkets.
-Travellers are asked to please bring their own regularly used and approved medication since special products are not available.
+Greenland, as the world's largest island, with about 85% of its territory covered by ice, has a population of only around 57,000 people living in small towns and settlements far apart from each other.
+There are only five regional hospitals, located in Ilulissat, Aasiaat, Sisimiut, Qaqortoq and Tasiilaq.
+Smaller towns have only basic health centres, and there are no doctors or nurses present in settlements.
+People with more severe medical conditions must travel to the national hospital in Nuuk or to specialised hospitals in Denmark.
+Medication can only be obtained from hospitals, as there are no pharmacies in Greenland.
+Only a limited range of medicines, such as painkillers or antihistamines, can be found in supermarkets.
+Therefore, travellers are kindly asked to bring their regular prescription medication, as certain medications may not be available locally.
+Please also ensure it is permitted for entry into Greenland and carry a sufficient supply in case your stay is extended due to unforeseen delays.

 The Health Authorities advise to obtain a comprehensive travel health insurance that covers all aspects of ill health, including sudden onset of disease emergencies, hospital admission, therapy, medication, dental care and home transportation as well as ambulance transportation from sparsely populated or desolate areas in Greenland.